Bane of Monotheism > Single-God Religion > No God > The Problem of Evil > Morality > Free Will > Misc > Links

 Anti-Muslim Racism Versus 'The Race Card'

-People do not want to appear racist or prejudiced, and so many in the West find themselves unable to criticize religious practices that ought to be criticized.
-On the other hand, racism, xenophobia and anti-Muslim tirades are morally wrong, and only make the problem of sectarianism worse.
-We all have a duty to criticize errorneous ideas, especially those that conflict with our values, and we must make sure that an atmosphere of open debate is always embraced.
-Those who refuse to be criticized are those that need re-educating the most.
-In short: Criticize the ideas, not the people!
+People do not want to appear racist or prejudiced, and so many in the West find themselves unable to criticize religious practices, even including those that ought to be criticized.
+But there are right ways, and wrong ways, to criticize Islam.
+Racism, xenophobia and anti-Muslim tirades are morally wrong, and only make the problem of sectarianism worse1.
+We must make sure that an atmosphere of open debate is always embraced, else, no-one will ever change their position, and evidence-based progress will cease.
+Criticize ideologies and ideas, not the people!

 1. Racism, Prejudice and anti-Muslim Aggression Makes Things Worse and Boosts Sectarianism

-Book CoverThe sociologist of Islam, Jocelyne Cesari warns in "When Islam and Democracy Meet" (2004)1 that Islamophobia and anti-Muslim racism causes victims to adhere to Islam as a strong part of self-identity.
+The European Monitoring Centre on Racism and Xenophobia (EUMC) states that racism, xenophobia and personal anti-Muslim prejudice makes the problem of sectarianism worse and reinforces social exclusion and alienation1.
+Book CoverThe sociologist of Islam, Jocelyne Cesari warns in "When Islam and Democracy Meet" (2004)2 that Islamophobia and anti-Muslim racism causes victims to adhere more strongly to Islam as a part of self-identity.
 It leads to Muslims seeking out and learning from Islamic outreaches that present a stronger and more dominant image of Islam, such as those from Islamic countries, and therefore works against integration with the West.
-It isn't just the actions of individuals that cause this reinforcement, but, the apparent bias that also appears in Western news reports about Islam2.
+It isn't just the actions of individuals that cause this reinforcement, but, the apparent bias that also appears in Western news reports about Islam3,4.
 This has been affirmed by European studies into anti-Muslim racism; the EUMC says the situation of entire Muslim communities is put out on a limb when they are all considered potential terrorists:

 The disadvantaged position of Muslim minorities, evidence of a rise in Islamophobia and concern over processes of alienation and radicalisation have triggered an intense debate in the European Union regarding the need for ex-examining community cohesion and integration policies.
 A series of events such as the September 11 terrorist attacks against the US, the murder of Theo van Gogh in the Netherlands, the Madrid and London bombings and the debate on the Prophet Mohammad cartoons have given further prominence to the situation of Muslim communities.